joykamlomo/backend-template/README.md

 services/user.js - This file contains the functions for managing user accounts, such as creating, updating, and deleting users.

 The goal of this code is to provide a starting point for building a secure and scalable Node.js API that can be easily customized and extended.
-It follows best practices for folder structure, middleware usage, and modularization.
-By using this code as a template, developers can focus on building their application logic without worrying about setting up the basic infrastructure.
+It is following best practices for folder structure, middleware usage, and modularization.
+By using this code as a template, any developer can focus on building their application logic without worrying about setting up the basic infrastructure.